shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 Let's look at the example below:

 * June 1st: A Licensee publishes a video on a non-Permitted Platform (a license violation occurs).
+* June 15th: The same Licensee publishes a second, fully compliant Derivative Work.
-* July 1st: The Licensor discovers the violation and requests that the Licensee correct it.
+* July 1st: The Licensor discovers the violation in the first video and requests that the Licensee correct it.
 * July 15th: The Licensor determines that the Licensee has no intention of correcting the issue.

 At this point on July 15th, the Licensor can make a choice like the following:

 * Non-retroactive termination: Declare, "As I have determined you have no intention to correct the issue, your license is terminated as of today, July 15th."
+In this case, the violating video from June 1st is considered copyright infringement from July 15th onward.
+However, the second, compliant video published on June 15th was created while the license was still valid, so it can remain public.
 * Retroactive termination: Declare, "As I have determined you have no intention to correct the issue, your license shall be considered terminated retroactively to the point of the violation on June 1st."
+In this case, not only the video from June 1st but also the second, compliant video from June 15th are considered copyright infringement.
+This is because the licensee's rights were retroactively voided as of June 1st; therefore, the second video was also published without a valid license.

 If the Licensor declares the latter ("retroactively"), the Derivative Work is legally considered to have been published without permission continuously from June 1st (i.e., in a state of copyright infringement).
 The entire period, including the grace period from July 1st to 15th when the Licensor was requesting correction, would be deemed the period of infringement.
 Having this option allows the Licensor to protect their rights more robustly.